Greeble3D/scrollmapper/documentation/user/tutorials/tutorial_2.md

 This might not seem like much, but with a dataset of thousands of connected verses, Gephi becomes very useful for analyzing data.

-Here is a graph of the *minor prophets* and their relationships to each other:
+Here is a quick-generated graph of the *minor prophets* and their relationships to each other:

 ![Minor prophets, Gephi Graph](../../images/gephi-render-2.png)

+> **NOTE** Organizing and isolating node groups is a huge focus in Gephi.
+However in this case, we've run some auto-layouts for a quick result.

 And the corresponding data laboratory: